Governance

 Academic Advisory Board

 Laidlaw's Academic Advisory Board comprises senior scholars from universities and other higher education providers, and oversees academic quality at the College.
-It is currently chaired by:
+Its current membership includes:

 President of Incorporated Society